colevandersWands/colevandersWands.github.io/README.md

 > [email](mailto:email@evancole.be)@[evancole.be](https://evancole.be)

-I'm curious how we can more efficiently translate research in computing education to open tools, content and practices:
+I'm curious how we can translate research in computing education to open tools, content and practices:

-→ _How can we balance speed and rigor in research to best serve learners and educators?_
+→ _How can we balance speed and rigor to best serve learners and educators?_

 - [Open Education](#open-education)
 - [Research](#research)